The Garden Grazer

 • Preheat oven to 375°F (190°C).

-• Cook quinoa: in a saucepan, add rinsed quinoa and 3 cups water (or veggie broth for more flavor).
-Bring to a boil, cover, reduce heat, and simmer for 15-20 minutes or until liquid is absorbed.
+• Cook quinoa: In a saucepan, add rinsed quinoa and 1.5 cups water.
+Bring to a light boil, then cover, reduce heat, and simmer for 15-20 minutes or until liquid is absorbed.

-• Meanwhile, chop onion, green pepper, and tomatoes.
-Mince garlic.
+• Meanwhile, dice onion, bell pepper, and mushrooms.

-• In a skillet over medium heat, sauté onion, green pepper, and sliced mushrooms with salt for about 10 minutes or until softened.
+• In a skillet over medium-high heat, sauté onion, green pepper, and mushrooms for about 7-8 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method.)

 • When quinoa is cooked, place it in a large mixing bowl.
-Add tomato sauce, tomatoes, spinach, mozzarella, sautéed vegetables (any excess liquid removed), basil, and oregano.
-Stir to combine.
+Add sautéed vegetables, tomato sauce, cheese shreds, and roma tomatoes (diced).
+Stir well to combine.

-• Spread mixture into a 9x13 inch baking dish (lightly sprayed if desired) and gently press down.
+• Spread mixture into a 9x13 inch baking dish and gently press down.
 Top with a light sprinkle of cheese if desired.

-• Bake for 20-25 minutes.
-Garnish with fresh chopped basil before serving if desired.
+• Bake for 25 minutes.
+Garnish with fresh chopped basil before serving.

 Notes